JunM1ao/JunM1ao.github.io/projects/hana-bot.md

 <img class="big intro" src="../images/help-menu.png">

 Hana bot is a discord bot mainly built for moderation purposes.
-The bot is not server dependent, so this can work on any server and multiple servers.
+The bot is not server dependent (using MongoDB to store settings), so this can work on any server and multiple servers.
 However, the first time setup might take some time as settings can only be changed through discord alone.

 Some notable features:
 * Basic moderation commands such as prune, kick, ban...